Instruction on Loving Kindness Meditation

 Benefits of metta meditation

 Science is confirming what meditators who fold metta into their practice have known for centuries: it increases well-being.
 From enhanced feelings of empathy to improved relationships to better resilience to helping with PTSD and other trauma-based conditions, regular lovingkindness meditation has been linked to a host of benefits, much like mindfulness and awareness practices.
+And hey, you may even develop compassion.

 Learn more about metta meditation on Mindworks.
 Download the app for guided meditations on metta and more!